daudmalik06/Locked-WhatsApp/README.md

 Thereafter, the app will only be opened using the password you've created.

 <br>
-Should you forget your password, you can click on Reset, which will autonatically log you out from whatsapp, and ask you to createa new password.
+Should you forget your password, you can click on Reset, which will automatically log you out from whatsapp, and ask you to createa new password.

 # Download #